CodeConstruct/mctp/docs/mctpd.md

 Removes the MCTP endpoint from `mctpd`, and deletes routes and neighbour entries.

+### MCTP bridge interface: `au.com.codeconstruct.MCTP.Bridge1` interface
+For any endpoint which also happens to be an MCTP Bridge, if dynamic eid is assgined to it via d-bus method `.AssignEndpoint`, such endpoint's pool allocation details would be reflected into `au.com.codeconstruct.MCTP.Bridge1` interface of bridge's endpoint object.

+### `.PoolEnd`: `y`

+A constant property representing last EID in the contiguous range allocated for downstream endpoints.

+### `.PoolStart`: `y`

+A constant property representing first EID in the contiguous range allocated for downstream endpoints.

 ## Configuration

 `mctpd` reads configuration data from a TOML file, typically `/etc/mctpd.conf`.